 This sonata has travelled with me since January of 1966, when I purchased, in Ottawa, Glenn Gould’s Columbia LP of Opp.
 109, 110, and 111.
-His interpretations of all three remain, to me, essentially unmatched, but it was Op.
-109 that made the immediate and lasting impression upon me, and I have revisited it annually around the same time of each winter.
+It was Op.
+109 that made the immediate and lasting impression upon me, and I have revisited it annually, as I did yesterday, around the same time of each winter.

 Schiff observes that the final triptych of Beethoven’s piano sonatas shares an interrelationship that is also found in the three final symphonies of Mozart and the final three piano sonatas of Schubert.
 He points out the allusion to Es ist vollbracht from the Johannes-Passion of Bach; the compaction of material throughout (which, to my mind, is also evident in the F minor string quartet, Op.
 95); and, that the sonata, as others have observed, has no beginning and no end, for it arises and subsides in the flow of things.

 The incomparable final movement, of six variations upon a sarabande that is a descendant of the opening aria of Bach’s Goldberg Variations, moves through bel canto, a pointillist “mosaic,” a quickness of thirds, kindness piacevole, a credo that clearly relates to the Missa Solemnis, and a diminution of note values that begin with the minim and ultimately dissolve into the trill.
 Whereafter the sarabande is restated, and the sonata comes to its end in the midst of all that is around it that is heard in the silence.

 Vancouver’s Mark Ainley, who publishes the very excellent The Piano Files, has noted Maria Tipo’s 1979 live performance in Lugano of the sonata.
 It antedates my experience of Schiff, but not of Gould.
 Which merely demonstrates that age and history are matters of perspective.